gazebosim/docs/migrating_gazebo_classic_ros2_packages.md

 ## Update package dependencies

-The package depends on `gazebo_ros_pkgs`, which is the package that provides launch files, plugins, and other utilities for using Gazebo classic with ROS 2.
+The turtlebot 3 package depends on `gazebo_ros_pkgs`, which is the package that provides launch files, plugins, and other utilities for using Gazebo classic with ROS 2.
 The equivalent for the new Gazebo is `ros_gz`, but `ros_gz` is actually a meta-package that contains a few packages.
 It's okay to replace